solarseller.com alternative energy by John Drake Services, Inc. | home

 For a large amount of light with a moderate power draw the following links

-will take you to our line of low voltage fluorescent lights:
+will take you to our line of low voltage led lights:

 We especially recommend the Flexcharge NITE STICK for portable